 “LOOK AT THEM SON – they sure know how to enjoy life more than most of us.
 We could learn a lot from them.”
-My mother smiled and looked back at me as though I should cherish that piece of wisdom.
-As for me, I just watched through the back windshield of our Dodge Dart as we passed block after block of shot gun houses and wondered what “those” people were really like.
+My father smiled in the rear view mirror with a look that said I should cherish that piece of wisdom.
+As for me, I just watched through the back windshield of our Dodge Dart as we passed block after block of shotgun houses and wondered what “those” people were really like.

-The odd thing was; we weren’t really that different from them.
-After all we weren’t exactly rich folks ourselves.
-Our little white clapboard church parsonage was nice but would never make the pages of Southern Living.
-In the summer it was just as hot as the shot gun houses we passed.
+The odd thing was that we weren’t really that different from them.
+After all, we weren’t exactly rich folks ourselves.
+Our little white clapboard church parsonage was nice, but would never make the pages of Southern Living.
+During the summer, we were just as hot as “those children”.
 Sure, we had an attic fan but it only served to cook us evenly on all sides.
 Any excuse to stay outside was a good excuse.
-We also ate pretty much like those folks we had whizzed by.
-Beef was a rare treat and meat of any kind was only an occasional addition to our home grown meals.
+We also ate pretty much like “those people” we had whizzed by.
+Beef was a rare treat and meat of any kind was only an occasional addition to our homegrown meals.

-And my Daddy; that’s what we call our fathers in the south.
-He was no mean spirited bigot.
-Considering he was born in the Mississippi Delta in 1923 and we lived in Louisiana in the 60’s, that was no small accomplishment.
+And my Daddy – that’s what we call our fathers in the south – he was no mean-spirited bigot.
+Considering he had been born in the Mississippi Delta in 1923 and we lived in Louisiana in the 60’s, that was no small accomplishment.
 The “N” word was never uttered in our house and my daddy was one of only a few local white pastors who associated with “those” people.
 He was a good man who never saw color when it came to a person’s needs or faith.

 Eudora Welty, poet laureate of Mississippi wrote a short story on Medgar Evers’ death: ‘From the Unknown.”
 Friends advised her to be careful, to which she replied: “People who burn crosses in yards don’t read ‘The New Yorker.'”

 Why do I tell you all of this?
-Because, as a man and a father I have come to understand the quiet power that resided in a man of purpose like my daddy.
-He never marched or stirred up an insurrection but his quiet insistence that I treat all people with equal respect as creations of God stuck with me long after he died of a heart attack when I was a month short of twelve years old.
+Because, as a man and a father, I came to understand the quiet power that resided in a man of purpose like my daddy.
+He never marched or stirred up an insurrection, but his quiet insistence that I treat all people with equal respect as creations of God stuck with me long after he died of a heart attack when I was a month short of twelve years old.
 It stuck with me and slowly changed me over the years.

-Today I eat; worship, play, and shop with “those” people not so far from where I grew up.
+Today I eat, worship, play, and shop with “those” people not so far from where I grew up.
 My neighborhood is filled with African Americans, Filipinos, Vietnamese, and yes even Yankees.
-Over time many of us simply changed for the better.
+Over time, many of us simply changed for the better.
 My father’s example had much to do with that.
 Did we make a lot of mistakes back then?
 You bet.
-I’m sure there will be many more on all sides.
+I’m sure there will be much more on all sides.
 But, we can still make it our purpose in life to make whatever little difference we can with our own words and lives.
 Just like my father!